The Greek Panigiri – Celebrating Greek-Style

 “The Celebration” – Illustration by Bill Papas – Papasart.com

-The aroma of roast sucking pig, (Whole pigs have been slowly roasting all day) wafts through the air, plastic buckets, filled with ice, hold cans of beer galore, but, the main attraction of the evening, the band!
+The aroma of roast sucking pig, (Whole pigs have been slowly roasting all day) wafts through the air, plastic buckets, filled with ice, hold cans of beer galore but the main attraction of the evening, the band!

 Roast pork The “Paniri pig” !